nreinken/grammatik_der_handschriften/README.md

-# grammatik_der_handschriften

-This repository contains supplementary files for my PhD project "The Grammar of Handwriting".
+# How can complex graphemes be identified in German?

+This subbranch contains source code files for my article "How can complex graphemes be identified in German?", submitted to Linguistic Vanguard.
-In this project I investigated whether and how handwritten signs correlate with linguistic units.
+In this article I investigated whether and how complex graphemes are marked in handwritings.
 For this purpose, I compiled a corpus of handwritten texts.
 These texts come from the GraphVar corpus by Kristian Berg (ed.): https://graphvar.uni-bonn.de/.

+Due to legal reasons, please write an email to me for the raw corpus files.

 ### Repository structure
-- ***/corpus***:  the scans of the handwritten Abitur essays, divided by year.
 - ***/scripts***: the analysis scripts (R)
 - ***Graphen_MAIN.xlsb.zip***: the annotated corpus (in a .zip-archive)
 - ***Graphen_MAIN.csv.zip***: the .csv-file of the annotated corpus (in a .zip-archive)